hexbatch/apple-core/core-docs/step-4-actions/action-overview.md

 Remote rules:

-remote out param A| -> attribute listens to see if truthful|-> targets an attribute decides to use B to set value, or be a switch, or approve event, or add or remove live attributes remote out param B| -> attribute listens to see if truthful (switch, approval, add or remove) or get value (to set value)|-> targets an attribute
+remote out param A| -> attribute listens to see if truthful|-> targets an attribute decides to use B to set value, or be a switch, or approve event remote out param B| -> attribute listens to see if truthful (switch, approval, add or remove) or get value (to set value)|-> targets an attribute

-and based on what is listened to in the remote, if that is truthful it will do its thing (event acceptance or turning on or off switches, or change value of one or more attributes on the element, or add or remove live attributes to the element)
+and based on what is listened to in the remote, if that is truthful it will do its thing (event acceptance or turning on or off switches, or change value of one or more attributes on the element)

 so:
     remote